pantheon-systems/documentation/source/content/sftp.md

 Every Development environment has a toggle to switch between SFTP and Git modes.
 This is to prevent you from accidentally overwriting changes from a different source.
 To enable SFTP mode, click the **SFTP** button next to Development Mode.

 When in SFTP mode, there's comment box above the commit log.
-As you make changes to the codebase, the Dashboard will track your changes and you'll see all the pending changes.
-You can then commit them to version control once you are happy with the results without having to ever use Git.
+As you make changes to the codebase, the Dashboard will track your pending changes for you to see.
+You can then commit them to version control once you are happy with the results without having to ever use Git directly.

  ![Enable SFTP mode](../images/dashboard/sftp-enabled.png)